jacopofar/geoshiny/README.md

 Also, GDAL seems to need to see the gdal commands when building, or it fails at runtime.
 So if you are using a virtualenv you'll need to activate it first or alter you PATH if you are in a CI pipeline (check the Makefile for examples).

-I still have to find reliable ways to install and import GDAL and Shapely without this import order mess.
+I still have to find reliable ways to install and import GDAL and Shapely without this [import order problem](https://github.com/OSGeo/gdal/issues/3779), so for now I use only Shapely.

 ## Usage